 In this article my friend and fellow artist Alexey Dovgulya will help me cover the correct tablet and brush settings for effective and accurate Dodging and Burning.

-Mouse Vs. Tablet
+Retouching with a Mouse Vs. Tablet

 First of all, I'd like to make a point that it is possible to retouch with a mouse, but to achieve outstanding results and soon - highly unlikely.
 If you want to speed up your retouching progress and work with comfort get yourself a graphics tablet.
 Wacom tablets now are at least 5-7 times less expensive as they were when I was starting out, so the cost shouldn't be stopping you if you're serious about your retouching.

 Retouching with a stylus may seem very inconvenient at first, but you get used to it in a matter of days.
 And once you do you'll never want to look back.
 It will always feel more comfortable and natural in your hand than a mouse.
 You can control the thickness of your brush strokes, transparency and color with its pressure-sensitivity.
 The higher the pressure-sensitivity, the more responsive and natural your tablet will feel and the more control over your retouching you will have.
-Check out my Wacom Tablet vs. Mouse – Better Retouching With a Pen Tablet article, if you need some more info before you are completely convinced.

 Alexey suggests that for retouchers graphics tablets should be small, because unlike digital painters when working retouchers move their hand rather than their arm.
 With a larger tablet you will have to move your hand around a larger working area of the tablet, often lifting up your arm, which will add tension to your shoulder and back in the long run.